 It’s so frustrating when you have play a game of patience with the wait staff…

 16-20min – Maniacal eyes like lasers, in tandem with an all out telepathic assault in an attempt to get some service…

 See that big red button on the wall in the photo above?
 That’s the service button.
 Ready to order?
 Push the button.
 Feel like another dish or three?
 Push the button.

-So simple, yet so good!
+So simple, yet so good.
 And they really did pay attention to it.
 Every time we pressed it we had someone at our table within a couple of minutes at the most.

 and while I haven’t been to Korea the menu had an authentic feel to it.

-I’m not a big fan of milk based alcoholic drinks, but we couldn’t pass up the opportunity to try some bowls of fruity/milky rice wine (Soju)!!
+I’m not a big fan of milk based alcoholic drinks, but we couldn’t pass up the opportunity to try some bowls of fruity/milky rice wine (makgeolli)!!
 I was quite surprised at how good it was, and it is something we grew to really enjoy while hiking Seoraksan, Jeju, Namsan and the many other mountains of South Korea

 Press the button, press the button!!! 😀 😀 😀

-We then ordered a dish that’s even more left-field than you’re average Korean meal…pan fried chicken giblets!!!
+We then ordered a dish that’s even more left-field than you’re average Korean meal…pan fried chicken giblets!

-I was a little apprehensive, as I have had some pretty rank offal in the past…but this was absolutely sensational!
+I was a little apprehensive, as I have had some pretty rank offal in the past…but this was absolutely sensational.
 Cooked to perfection, these tiny morsels were crunchy on the outside, tender on the inside and full of great flavour!